nodejs/node/doc/api/net.md

 The Nagle algorithm delays data before it is sent via the network.
 It attempts to optimize throughput at the expense of latency.

-Setting `true` for `noDelay` or not passing an argument will disable the Nagle algorithm for the socket.
-Setting `false` for `noDelay` will enable the Nagle algorithm.
+Passing `true` for `noDelay` or not passing an argument will disable the Nagle algorithm for the socket.
+Passing `false` for `noDelay` will enable the Nagle algorithm.

 ### `socket.setTimeout(timeout[, callback])`